-This book offers lawyers quantitative insights.
-It teaches them to deal with numbers.
+This book offers quantitative insights to lawyers and teaches them to work with numbers.
 What is the context of those numbers?
 How can you make, interpret and evaluate probability judgements and predictions?
-As a lawyer, you do not need to know the exact technical details, but you do need to be able to ask the right questions and interpret the experts' answers.
+As a lawyer, you do not need to know the exact technical details, but you do need to be able to ask the right questions and interpret the experts’ answers.

 |Auteur(s)||Philip Hans Franses|

 |Verschenen||12 augustus 2021|